Ananyaiitbhilai/Fair-Ranking/README.md

 | 5  | Sejeong      | F      | 25  | K-pop, Ballad         | 1000000 | False    |
 | 6  | Yoo Seung-ho | M      | 22  | Ballad, Folk          | 0       | True     |

-This table provides a clear, structured view of your dataset, making it easy to read and understand the attributes associated with each individual.

 ![img](imgs/output.png)

 ## Prerequisites